1,653 New COVID-19 Cases, 5 Deaths for January 16-22, 2022

-New cases of COVID-19 remain high in Chautauqua County with 1,653 new cases for the week of January 16 through 22.
+New cases of COVID-19 remain high in Chautauqua County with 1,653 new cases for the week of January 16 through 22 being reported.
 There have been 24,531 total cases of COVID-19 since the start of the Pandemic.

 The Chautauqua County Health Department also reported 5 people died last week with 33 people hospitalized.
 Of those 33 people, 58% of them are not fully vaccinated.
 The total number of deaths is now 295.

-The county’s 7-day average positivity rate is down 3 percentage points to 14.9%, The community transmission rate is still considered “high” by the Centers for Disease Control.
+The county’s 7-day average positivity rate is 14.9%, The community transmission rate is still considered “high” by the Centers for Disease Control.

 The Health Department noted on its COVID-19 dashboard that it would no longer be reporting active cases and close contacts due to changes in isolation and quarantine protocols closing cases out more quickly than in the past.